-On March 12, 2021, Flournoy Development Group, LLC ("Applicant") submitted Liberty Mill Road, designated Preliminary Plan Amendment No. 12017021C ("Application" or "Amendment"), the subject Application, to create one 3.59-acre lot (3.63 acres prior to right-of-way dedication along Liberty Mill Road) for approved Conditional Use 20-09.
-The Amendment proposes to raze the existing house and expand the proposed building from a 64-bed Residential Care Facility (Over 16 Persons) to a 125-bed Residential Care Facility (Over 16 Persons).
+On October 28, 2021, the Planning Board approved Liberty Mill Road, Preliminary Plan Amendment No. 12017021C by Resolution MCPB No. 21-123, to create one 3.59-acre lot (3.63 acres prior to right-of-way dedication along Liberty Mill Road) in the R-200 zone for approved Conditional Use 20-09 (Attachment D).
+The Amendment proposed to raze the existing house and expand the building from a 64-bed Residential Care Facility (Over 16 Persons) to a 125-bed Residential Care Facility (Over 16 Persons).
+The accompanying Final Forest Conservation Plan ("FFCP") No. 12017021C was also approved by the same resolution.
+The Preliminary Plan was granted a validity period of 36 months, and an Adequate Public Facilities (APF) validity period of five (5) years from the initiation date1 which was January 15, 2022.